Doctors see increase in prolonged cold, flu symptoms - NewsBreak

 Doctors see increase in prolonged cold, flu symptoms

-GRAND RAPIDS, Mich.
-(WOOD) — As mask mandates subside, health officials say they are seeing an increase in prolonged symptoms connected to the common cold and influenza.
+GRAND RAPIDS, Mich. ( WOOD ) — As mask mandates subside, health officials are seeing an increase in prolonged symptoms connected to the common cold and influenza.

 Over the past two years, hospitals across the nation saw record lows in influenza cases.
 Health experts attribute the decrease in cases to better hygiene and people wearing masks.